Daniel-KM/Omeka-S-module-Log/README.md

 The logs are [PSR-3] compliant: they can managed by any other tool that respects this standard (see below).
 They can be translated too.

+WARNING: Some exceptions may not be logged in some cases.
+So it may not be used for production for now.

 Installation
 ------------